www.creditforcaring.com

 Signs and Symptoms of Heat Related Illness

-2. Heat stroke symptoms mimics many other minor health complaints but when they occur together can spell real trouble.
-Watch out for headaches; nausea; mental confusion; hot, dry, and red skin alternating with chills and sweating; rapid breathing and a temperature above 104 degrees Fahrenheit.
+Heat stroke symptoms mimics many other minor health complaints but when they occur together can spell real trouble.
+Watch out for the following complaints including; headaches, nausea, mental confusion, and skin changes such as being hot, dry, or red.
+In addition, many people also experience alternating with chills and sweating, rapid breathing, and a temperature above 104 degrees Fahrenheit.
 Heat stroke can cause organ damage.

-3. Some high blood pressure medications can predispose a person to dehydration.
-This is particularly important for people with a reduced thirst sensation.
+Remember, some high blood pressure medications can predispose a person to dehydration.
+In fact, this is particularly important for people with a reduced thirst sensation.
 Caregivers should keep an eye on the number of fluids ingested and eliminated especially in very hot conditions.

-4. Sun Exposure – wear sunscreen to reduce the likelihood of sunburns when outdoors.
-Wear a hat and loose clothing to reduce the skin’s exposure to direct sunlight.
+Never forget sunscreen and a hat and loose clothing to reduce the skin’s exposure to direct sunlight.

 www.creditforcaring.com

-6. Discuss with your healthcare provider alarming symptoms of specific medications with exposure to excessive heat.
+Lastly, ask your doctor about your medications specifically those with side effects to excessive heat.
 Be sure to have an honest discussion about how much outdoor activity is appropriate in the summertime.

 Share This Story, Choose Your Platform!